michelin/suricate-widget-tester/README.md

 - It makes the development and testing of widgets easier and faster.
 - It is fully independent of Suricate.
 A local Suricate instance is not required for it to work.

-The widget tester is able to test the following points.

 ## Download

 You can download the Suricate Widget Tester as a fat jar from the [GitHub releases page](https://github.com/michelin/suricate-widget-tester/releases).